-What is Operating Income?
+What Is Operating Income?

-How Does Operating Income Work?
+How to Use Operating Income

 The formula for calculating operating income is: